 There is proof that childhood vaccines do not cause autism.
 In fact, the benefits of vaccines outweigh their side effects.
 Side effects generally include slight pain and tenderness at the site of the injection.
 The pain can be treated with over-the-counter pain medicine and a cold compress.

 Vaccines are required for many activities.
 Not having the appropriate vaccine can interfere with your plans.
-These instances include:
+These instances include school and travel.

 Talk to your doctor about any health conditions you currently have and the impact of the vaccine on that condition.
 This may include telling your doctor if you are sick with a cold or flu.